Sdcantwell3/Covid_deaths_pop_density/README.md

-# Topic: We are trying to build a
+# Topic: We are trying to build a model that will help predict the number of deaths in a given state.